the1lab/1lab/src/Cat/Diagram/Monad/Codensity.lagda.md

 <summary>Proving that these two extended natural transformations really
 do comprise a monad structure is a routine application of the uniqueness properties of Kan extensions.
-The real noise comes from having to construct auxilliary natural transformations representing each pair of maps we want to compute with.</summary>
+The real noise comes from having to construct auxiliary natural transformations representing each pair of maps we want to compute with.</summary>

 ```agda